iftitutul/ci-cd-jenkins-demo/README.md

     - Static Code Analysis: Performs linting of PHP code to check for syntax errors.
     - Deploy: Deploys the application to the local Docker environment.
     - Post Actions: Shuts down the Docker containers and archives logs.

+## Evaluation Criteria for the Task

+   - Technical Expertise:
+        - The Docker Compose files for both the PHP application stack and Jenkins are correctly configured, ensuring smooth interaction between all services (PHP, MySQL, Nginx, and Jenkins).
+        - Jenkins is correctly set up with the necessary plugins and agents to run the CI/CD pipeline.
+        - The Jenkinsfile is well-structured with relevant stages for code checkout, build, testing, and deployment.
+        - Efficient usage of Docker to create isolated environments and manage dependencies.

+    - Problem-Solving:
+        - Successfully handled environment setup challenges, such as configuring network and volume management in Docker Compose for seamless communication between services.
+        - Resolved any potential compatibility issues between PHP, MySQL, and Nginx versions.
+        - Managed Jenkins agent connectivity and ensured the local machine is properly configured to execute pipeline steps.
+        - Addressed any unexpected errors during the build, test, or deployment stages in Jenkins and documented the solutions.

+    - Security Compliance:
+        - Implemented basic security best practices:
+        - Used environment variables for sensitive information like MySQL credentials.
+        - Applied firewall rules to restrict access to Jenkins and other services.
+        - Used a PHP linter in the Jenkins pipeline to check for potential security vulnerabilities.
+        - Validated that sensitive information (e.g., passwords, API keys) is not exposed in the repository.

+    - Documentation:
+        - Step-by-step instructions on configuring Jenkins, setting up the Docker environment, and deploying the PHP application.
+        - Detailed explanation of each stage in the Jenkinsfile and how the CI/CD pipeline works.

+    - Functionality:
+        - Verified the PHP application is successfully deployed and accessible via http://localhost after following the setup instructions.
+        - Ensured the CI/CD pipeline runs smoothly and deploys the application without errors.
+        - Demonstrated the correct functioning of the application, with all components (PHP, MySQL, and Nginx) working as expected.
+        - Provided artifacts (like logs) from Jenkins to show the build, test, and deployment process, confirming the pipeline's functionality.

+    By meeting these criteria, the task demonstrates a solid understanding of DevOps practices, security measures, and technical capabilities in setting up a CI/CD pipeline using Jenkins.